balloonwj/flamingo/README.md

 - chatting in groups(include sending texts, emotions, etc)

-- sending messages to multiple friends or groups (different with chatting in groups)
+- sending messages to multiple friends or groups (This is different from chatting in groups)

-- modifying one's account password
+- modifying password

 - modifying one's profile(including nickname, signature, customed avatar, etc)

 - dectecting new version and upgrading automatically in Windows pc version

-- auto reconnecting when disconnecting
+- reconnecting automatically when disconnecting

-- some other handsome features, such as three display mode of user avatars, playing animations when a friend goes online, chat message history, auto-replying chat message when chatting, etc. You can explore more amazing features by your own in flamingo.
+- some other handsome features, such as three mode of friend list, playing animations when a friend going online, chat message history, auto-replying chat message when chatting, etc. You can explore more amazing features by your own in Flamingo.

 #### Compile and Install

-##### Compiling and Installing of Server Side
+##### Compiling and Installing of Server

 ###### Dev tools Dependencies

 1. Install **cmake**, **makefile** and **gcc** tools.

-​     Flamingo server uses linux OS as platform(CentOS 7.0 is highly recommended) , and compilers that support C++ 11 is required as the server code is fully developping with C++ 11.
-So under linux OS, version of gcc/g++ must be high than 4.7(4.8.5 is recommended).
+​     Flamingo server is based on linux OS as platform(CentOS 7.0 is highly recommended), and compilers that support C++ 11 is required because the server code is fully developping with C++ 11.
+So on linux OS, the version of gcc/g++ must be high than 4.7(4.8.5 is recommended).
 In addition, cmake and makefile tool is required, so you need to install them.

 2. install **mysql**

 ​    Flaming server uses mysql database to store user data.
-If your OS is CentOS 7.0, you need to install mariadb-server, mariadb-client and mariadb-devel.
-On other linux OS, you need to install mysql-server, mysql-client and mysql-devel.
+If your OS is CentOS 7.0, you need to install **mariadb-server**, **mariadb-client** and **mariadb-devel**.
+On other linux OS, you need to install **mysql-server**, **mysql-client** and **mysql-devel**.

-​    The Flamingo **chatserver** will use mysql.
+​    The Flamingo **chatserver** will use mysql database.
 The default database is named "**flamingo**".
-The database name,  database login user account(username, password, etc) is configured in file **flamingoserver/etc/chatserver.conf**.
-You can change them as you will.
+The database name,  login user account(including username, password, etc) is configured in the file **flamingoserver/etc/chatserver.conf**.
+You can change this configuration as you will.

 ​     When **chatserver** startups at first time, it will dectect whether the database you configured exist in mysql.
 If it does not exist, the **chatserver** will create it including creating its related tables.
-So you do not to need to create the database and tables manually.
-While the SQL syntax differs a liitle in different mysql version, some SQL to create tables might failed in some mysql version, therefore under this condition, you have to create tables manually.
-We prepare these SQLs in file **flamingoserver/table.sql**.
+So you do not need to create the database and tables manually.
+However the SQL syntax of creating table differs a litle in different mysql version, some SQL of creating tables might failed in some mysql version, therefore under this condition, you have to create tables manually.
+We prepare these SQLs for you in the file **flamingoserver/table.sql**.

-Flamingo server uses four tables illustrated below:
+Flamingo server uses four database tables illustrated below:

 |     Table Name      |                     Usage                      |
 | :-----------------: | :--------------------------------------------: |